What are the optimal Communications job titles?

 PR Manager

 A PR Manager, commonly known as a Public Relations Manager, leads the public relations department or a PR firm.
-A PR manager coordinates the public relations team and oversees the planning of external communications pieces.
+PR managers coordinate the public relations team and oversee the planning of external communications pieces.
 A PR Manager is a liaison between the public relations team and the media or external marketing firms that promote a product or organization.

 # of job title searches per month: 150